@HEART; Healthy Experiences Across Relationships and Transitions lab (Ha)

 Current graduate students

-Olivia Maras - Olivia is a Developmental Psychology PhD student at ASU.
-She received a Bachelor of Arts in Psychology from the University of Nebraska-Lincoln in 2020; after graduating, she worked as a Research Technician at the Developmental Cognitive Neuroscience Laboratory at the University of Nebraska-Lincoln.
-I am interested in studying peer, romantic, and familial relationships, and how these relationships influence healthy development, socio-emotional functioning, and risk-taking behaviors.
-I am additionally interested in how adolescent relationships influence long term adjustment and future relationship habits, as well as dating violence prevention.
+Olivia Maras, MA. - Olivia is a Developmental Psychology PhD student at ASU.
+She received a Bachelor of Arts in Psychology from the University of Nebraska-Lincoln in 2020.
+She is interested in peer, romantic, and familial relationships, and how these relationships influence healthy development and risk-taking behaviors.
+She is additionally interested in how technology and digital experiences shape relationships, including experiences of digital dating abuse.

 Current affiliated graduate students